Zeta Phi Beta: Amicae

 The Amicae group is composed of women who have not obtained a college degree but wish to assist Zeta Phi Beta members in local activities.
-Currently, there are over 175 Amicae groups in the U.S. The first Amicae group was organized in Omaha, Nebraska in 1948 by the Beta Psi Zeta chapter.
+As of 2016, there are over 175 Amicae groups in the U.S. The first Amicae group was organized in Omaha, Nebraska in 1948 by the Beta Psi Zeta chapter.

 Archonettes

 The Archonettes are composed of young high school-aged ladies (ages 14 to 18) who demonstrate an interest in the goals and the ideals of scholarship, sisterly love, and community service.
 Each Archonette group is affiliated with a local graduate chapter of Zeta Phi Beta.